aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### Overview

 Flutter is a cross platform mobile app SDK that is different from Xamarin and React-Native in the way the rendering is done.
-Google, that is the company behind Flutter, chose to re-implement all the rendering pipeline on top of [Skia](https://skia.org/) and [Dart](https://www.dartlang.org/).
+Google, that is the company behind Flutter, chose to re-implement the entire rendering pipeline on top of [Skia](https://skia.org/) and [Dart](https://www.dartlang.org/).

 This means that you have basically the exact same visual experience on every platform that runs Flutter.
 It is a lot like Hybrid web-based approaches, but without the overhead of the HTML and javascript interpreters.
-You have here only the mobile visual components needed and everything is ahead-of-time compiled so you have the best performances.
+Here you only have the mobile visual components needed and everything is compiled ahead of time so you have the best performance.

-Fortunately, inside of it, Flutter provides specific components that make the user feels like he is on his platform.
+Fortunately, inside of it, Flutter provides specific components that make the user feel like he is on his platform.
 So you have iOS specific scrolling behaviors, typography, icons.
-But, you are absolutely not forced to use it, and that is the real power of Flutter : you are completely free since everything is included.
+But, you are absolutely not forced to use them, and that is the real power of Flutter : you are completely free since everything is included.

 The other great benefit of the engine is that you will have the same rendering on all system versions.
-If your user have an old 4.0 limited Android device he will have the same visual rendering that the user that has a modern Android.
+If your user has an old 4.0 limited Android device he will have the same visual rendering as the user that has a modern Android.

 For anyone who debugged obscure visual bugs that appear on specific devices, or made dozens of Xamarin.Forms renderers, it is a real game changer.